ThomasBormans/slack-wifi-status/README.md

 npm install
 ```

+This will also installs a bin file on the root named `sws`.

 ### Install config file ###

 Copy the sample file (`config.sample.js`) to `config.js` and edit the content based on your network preferences.